alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Story can have multiple ends -> phishing
 - Support more than 1 custom button at once -> cs_topic_story_component
 - Languages as dropdown in menu
+- Images should dynamically change the size according to available space in (dvh)